 Get updated with podcast episodes, practice news (new groups, retreats, and workshops), and more.

-I accept credit cards, cash, and checks.
-Payment is due at the time of the session, and I can bill credit cards automatically.
+Payment is due at the time of the session, and credit cards will be billed automatically.

-I am an out of network provider for insurance companies, which means I do not bill health insurance companies directly, but can provide invoices for therapy sessions.
+Men’s Therapy Online is an out of network provider for insurance companies, which means we do not bill health insurance companies directly, but can provide invoices for therapy sessions.
 Often, clients can then be reimbursed by their insurance or Flexible Spending or Health Savings Accounts.
 Please contact your insurance company to determine your eligibility.